BVantur/inspektify/docs/SHORTCUT_FOR_MOBILE_CLIENTS.md

 ### 2. iOS native project

-Now depends on if you are already using AppDelegate class in you project or not.
-If you already have AppDelegate class in your project go directly to `You already have AppDelegate in your project ` section below.
+Next steps depends on if you are already using AppDelegate class in you project or not.
+If you already have
+AppDelegate class in your project go directly to `You already have AppDelegate in your project ` section below.